dabrze/CheckMyBlob/README.md

 ## Requirements

-Experiments and data sets were primarily prepared for Python 2.
-The code should be compatible with Python 3, however, the `*.pkl` serialized and compressed dataset objects have to be recreated in order to work in Python 3 (pickle incompatibilities between python versions).
+Experiments and data sets were primarily prepared for Python 2.7.
 The scripts require the following libraries:
 - scikit-learn
 - numpy